JustLarsHere/Simple-Structure-Notation/README.md

 SSN is a very simple notation system that allows one to describe and represent most data structures.
 In addition, SDN (Simple Data Notation) is a version of SSN that allows you to represent small pieces of the data itself.

-As of now, this notation has no defined use.
+As of now this notation has no defined use but it may be used to:
+- serve as a compact, human-readable way to describe data structures and relationships without needing full diagrams or complex schema languages.
+- feed a machine-readable mini-language for representing data structures directly
+- automatically generate diagrams/schemas

 ## Syntax

-SSN is made up of items, enumerations, and operators.
+SSN 1.0 is made up of items, enumerations, and operators.
 Below is a list of these elements and how they are used to represent data structures.

 ### Expressions